 Don't forget about ergonomics!
 Bowling balls can be heavy and awkward to handle, especially for the elderly and young children, and especially if the balls have some bowling lane oil on them.
 Balls should be stored at a comfortable height — somewhere around waist high works well.
 Forcing bowlers to reach high or to stoop all the way to the floor increases the risk of injuries and accidents.
 Also, make sure the bowler can stand right next to the shelving (with extra room for the bowler's toes to go underneath the shelving if possible).
 Make sure the bowling balls are not inset into the wall, away from the bowler.
 In other words, don't force the bowler to reach out horizontally over some impediment.
 This creates more torque on the shoulder and back.

-Shoe storage usually consists of simple flat shelves or individual cubbie holes.
-A cubbie hole size that works well is 10 inches wide on center, and 6 inches tall on center.
+Shoe storage usually consists of flat or slanted shelves, or individual cubby holes.
+A cubby hole size that works well is 12 inches wide on center, and 6 inches tall on center.
 A depth of 12 inches makes sense, as this corresponds to the length of a larger size for an adult male, as well as the depth of a standard upper cabinet.
 A depth of 12 inches also works well for the ball storage, although balls are a little smaller.